peterhinch/micropython-nano-gui/README.md

  * `clocktest.py` Digital and analog clock demo.
  * `clock_batt.py` Low power demo of battery operated clock.

-Usage with `uasyncio` is discussed [here](./ASYNC.md).
-In summary the GUI works well with `uasyncio` but the blocking which occurs during transfer of the framebuffer to the display may affect more demanding applications.
+Usage with `asyncio` is discussed [here](./ASYNC.md).
+In summary the GUI works well with `asyncio` but the blocking which occurs during transfer of the framebuffer to the display may affect more demanding applications.
 Some display drivers have an additional asynchronous refresh method.
 This may optionally be used to mitigate the resultant latency.